OpenStackSanDiego/SecurityServiceChains/Lab1.md

 In this scenario, traffic traversed through the service function via the service chain.
 Within the Netmon1 service function, the traffic was routed from eth1 to eth2 by the kernel (via ipforwarding).

 ## Monitoring with Snort

+Replace the TCPDump monitor with a new Snort monitor in IDS mode

+* Shutdown the TCPDump monitor session started above

 * Monitor Traffic through the Netmon1 service function with Snort
 ```bash